mb-tousif/Crypto-Trade-App-Backend/README.md

-# This project is for a Online Trading App Backend.
+# This project is for a Crypto-Trade-App Backend.

 ## Description

-This is a backend for a Online Trading App where user can invest their money for trading purpose.
+This is a backend for a Crypto Trade App where user can invest their money for trading purpose.
 It is built with implementing CRUD operations, used `$transaction` for logical groups of processing data in *Mongodb* that needs to encapsulate several operations, pagination and filtering using *Prisma*, *MongoDB*, *Typescript* and *Express*.

 ## Features